Paratii-Video/paratii-portal/README.md

     $ cd paratii-portal
     $ yarn

-☝️ add the `--pure-lockfile` argument to `yarn` to ensure you install all dependencies exactly as resolved in the current `yarn.lock` file.
+☝️ add the `--pure-lockfile` argument to `yarn` to ensure you install all dependencies exactly as specified in the current `yarn.lock` file.

 ## Testing